scaffold-eth/scaffold-eth/README.md

 temp[0] <== x*x;
 temp[1] <== state*state;
 ```
-Now all we have to do is multiply out `temp` signals and assign them to our `out` signal:
+Now all we have to do is multiply our `temp` signals and assign them to our `out` signal:

 ```
 out <== temp[0]*temp[1];